geraltofrivia/dl-workinggroup/README.md

 ### Optional Dependency - Graphviz

 THIS IS REALLY NOT NEEDED but if you want to follow along _every_ step of the way,
     install [Graphviz](https://graphviz.org/download/) on your machine.

-### Running the Notebooks

-My preferred approach would be to have `visual studio code` running on your machine.
-Install the necessary extensions (python, jupyter), and you're good to go.

 ### Testing if you're all good